 Which leaves us to wonder how much safer the alternative coatings used now are.

 World Centric makes a pizza box that checks off most of the four conditions listed above, although not all: it is not local.
 They call their box a PizzaRound.
-I’m going to call the box a canteen, because a PizzaRound resembles a classic canteen bottle design.
+I’m going to call the box a pizza canteen, because a PizzaRound resembles a classic canteen bottle design.

-The canteen material does not contain additives to the base material, such as coatings to ensure the box doesn’t get soggy and in turn inpart the taste of cardboard into the pizza.
+The pizza canteen material does not contain additives to the base material, such as coatings to ensure the box doesn’t get soggy and in turn inpart the taste of cardboard into the pizza.
 That cardboard taste may mean chemicals from the recycled box material are being introduced into the pizza.